-T1: Completeness of transmitted data
+T1: Completeness of transmitted measurement data

-The transmitted data shall contain all relevant information necessary to present or further process the measurement result in the receiving unit.
+The transmitted measurement data shall contain all relevant information necessary to present or further process the measurement data in the receiving unit.

-1. The completeness depends individually from the type of measurement.
+1. The completeness depends individually on the type of measurement.

-Document all fields of the data set.
+Document all fields of the measurement data set.

-Check whether all information for further processing the measurement values at the receiving unit are contained in the data set.
+Check whether all information for further processing the measurement data at the receiving unit are contained in the measurement data set.

-The data set comprises the following fields:
+The measurement data set comprises the following fields:

-- Measurement value(s) with correct resolution - · the legally correct unit of measure - the unit price or the price to pay (if applicable) - the time and date of the measurement (if applicable) - identifier of the instrument if applicable (data transmission) - the place of the measurement (if applicable)
+- Measured quantity value(s) with correct resolution - · the unit of measure - the unit price or the price to pay (if applicable) - the time and date of the measurement (if applicable) - identifier of the instrument if applicable (data transmission) - the place of the measurement (if applicable)

-Required Documentation (in addition to the documentation required for risk classes B to D): Source code that generates the data sets for transmission.
+Required Documentation (in addition to the documentation required for risk classes B to D): Source code of the legally relevant software.